-The project goal is to review the FDA’s Vaccine Adverse Event Reporting System (VAERS) for potential links between vaccination and autoimmune disorders.
+The project goal was to review the FDA’s Vaccine Adverse Event Reporting System (VAERS) for potential links between vaccination and autoimmune disorders.

 VAERS is a passive surveillance system that captures information voluntarily provided by vaccine manufacturers, clinicians, state and local public health authorities, and patients or parents and guardians of patients.
 In contrast, an active surveillance system would follow all individuals who receive vaccinations to determine their responses.
 To encourage reporting of any possible vaccine-induced adverse event, VAERS does not restrict the reporting criteria and will accept any report submitted; therefore causation of the adverse reaction has not been confirmed.